Key takeaways

 Reverse mortgage cons

-You can’t deduct the interest from your taxes until you pay off the loan
+You can’t deduct the interest until you repay

-You might have enjoyed the mortgage interest deduction on your taxes when you were paying off your mortgage, but you will not be able to deduct the interest on a reverse mortgage each year.
+You might have enjoyed the mortgage interest deduction on your taxes when you were paying off your mortgage, but you won’t be able to deduct the interest on a reverse mortgage each year.
 You’ll only enjoy that perk when the loan is paid in full.

 You could inadvertently violate other program requirements